chrisgrieser/nvim-chainsaw/README.md

 ### Customize log statements via templates
-New log statements can be added, and existing log statements can be modified under the config `logStatements`.
+New log statements can be added, and existing log statements can be modified under the configuration `logStatements`.
 See [log-statements-data.lua](./lua/chainsaw/config/log-statements-data.lua) for the built-in log statements as reference.
 PRs adding log statements for more languages are welcome.